Ko Lanta Eastern Islands - Ko Bubu & Talabeng

 The islands off the east side of Ko Lanta are not nearly as well visited as popular spots such as Ko Rok and Ko Hai, but are no less impressive.
 They are a lot closer as well, typically taking around 30 minutes to get to Ko Bubu from Old Town.

-The waters around here are a bit cloudy for snorkeling, the main attractions are the pristine beach around Ko Bubu, the huge limestone mountain island that is Ko Talabeng, with its enormous sea cave, and some smaller uninhabited islands in between, all of which we can visit on your private longtail trip.
+The water here is not suitable for snorkeling – it can be quite cloudy, the main attractions are the pristine beach around Ko Bubu, the huge limestone mountain island that is Ko Talabeng, with its enormous sea cave, and some smaller uninhabited islands in between, all of which we can visit on your private longtail trip.

 Ko Bubu